dininni8319/rehacktor/ReadMe.md

 <strong>php artisan route:cache</strong><br>
 <strong>php artisan optimize</strong><br>

-<h2>Full-Stack Developer: <span>Salvatore Dininni</span></h2>

-<h4>Something about Me...<h4>
+### Frontend / Full-Stack Developer:
+Salvatore Dininni

+### Something about Me...
-<p>From the sizzling world of the kitchen to the dynamic realm of tech, my journey took an unexpected turn during the pandemic.
+From the sizzling world of the kitchen to the dynamic realm of tech, my journey took an unexpected turn during the pandemic.
 Embracing the art of coding with TypeScript, the younger cousin of JavaScript, has become my passion.
 With a deep understanding of frontend technologies, I bring a unique blend of creativity and technical prowess to every project.
-Currently exploring new opportunities in the frontend landscape – let's create something amazing together!</p>
+Currently exploring new opportunities in the frontend landscape – let's create something amazing together!

 <p>A Highly Motivated Individual, open to new challenges and quickly learns new technologies.
 Self-driven, dedicated, and hard-working.
 Passionate about Web Development, Web Design, and Web Technologies.</p>
 <br/>